 Waterlog, by Roger Deakin

-An original in the watery journey genre, Waterlog is aan account of the author’s attempt in 2006 to swim his way up and down the brisih Isles.
-Rivers, sea, ponds, pools and lochs were his passion, and he brought his naturalist’s eye and his documentary maker’s eyes and ears to his project.
-In many ways, Roger Deakin founded the wild swimming movement.
-He died in 2006 aged only 63.
+An original in the watery journey genre, Waterlog is an account of the author’s 1996 attempt to swim his way through the British Isles.
+With the helpful eyes and ears of his naturist and documentary maker, his passion for rivers, sea, ponds, pools and lochs is brought to life.
+In many ways, Roger Deakin founded the wild swimming movement himself.
+He died in 2006, aged only 63.

 Published in 1999 by Chatto and Windus

 Jack, Calum and Robbie Hudson are known as the wild swimming brothers.
-They’ve swum all their lives and have completed some amazingly long, and some chitteringly cold, extreme swims.
-In this book thir explotis and adventures are detailed, with a great deal of encouragement and expertise thrown in to encourage readers to enjoy the thrill of wild swimming in the great outdoors, at any level.
+They’ve swum all their lives and have completed some incredibly long, teeth-chattering-cold, extreme swims.
+In this book their exploits and adventures are detailed with a great deal of encouragement and expertise, encouraging readers to enjoy the thrill of wild swimming in the great outdoors at any level.

 Published in 2018 by Hodder and Stoughton